netanelazran11/BiomedSciAI_ACL_Project/README.md

 ![bmfm_omics_workflow](docs/images/package_diagram.png)

+## DNA Modules

+TBC.

 ## Installation

 We recommend using [uv](https://github.com/astral-sh/uv) to create your enviroment due to it's 10-100x speed up over pip.

+NB - if you do not have `curl` installed you will need to install it before trying to install the tool (e.g. `apt`, `brew` or `choco`).
+For more information please refer to `curl`'s github:

 Install uisng `uv` (recommended):
 ```sh